Transitional Map & Plan

 We invite you to celebrate the breaking ground of Phase 1a on Sunday morning, September 13th under the steeple.
 This will be the last Sunday morning before relocating to alternative worship venues.

 Sunday Morning Schedule

 Beginning Sunday, September 20th, we will begin worship in the alternative venues:

 8:00am - Celebration Service 1 in Fellowship Hall

 9:15am - Celebration Service 2 in Fellowship Hall

 10:50am - Celebration Service 3 in Fellowship Hall

 10:50am - Central Service in the Music Rehearsal Room

 We ask for the Celebration Service attendees to split based on their Bible Fellowships.
-All Bible Fellowships affected by this change have been contacted, but if you are unsure of which service your class will be attending, please click here for the transition plan.
-If you are not a part of a Bible Fellowship class, please feel free to attend either service.
+All Bible Fellowships affected by this change have been contacted, but if you are unsure of which service your class will be attending, contact Candy Smith.
+If you are not a part of a Bible Fellowship class, please attend any of the services listed.

 On June 28th, our church voted 90% in favor of approving the Building Committee's recommendation to borrow up to 2 million dollars for additional costs associated with Phase 1a.
 Their approved cost analysis is available here.